pbozidarova/Aircraft-Base-Maintenance-Managing-Tool/backend/README.md

 Post creating of maintenance initiates a transaction of less than 400 random tasks, that are going to be performed in this event.

 ###Scheduling
+At 01:00 on every day-of-month the program prints a list with all overdue notifications.

-Once a day the program checks if the end date of a project has been passed and changes the status to OPENED or CLOSED.
+Once a day the program checks the start and end dates of every project and changes accordingly the status to UPCOMING, OPENED or CLOSED.

+###AOP